Theodora Goes Wild: Reception

 Writing for The Spectator in 1937, Graham Greene gave the film a good review, comparing the film's light comedy to Mr. Deeds Goes to Town, and commenting that Dunne's acting had been "regroomed" and improved considerably since her earlier films and that she now "appears as one of the best comedians on the screen".

 Radio adaptations

+The Lux Radio Theater presented a radio adaptation of the film on June 13, 1938.
+The cast featured Irene Dunne and Cary Grant who played the Melvyn Douglas part.

 Orson Welles adapted the story for his Mercury Theatre players for a January 14, 1940 episode of The Campbell Playhouse, with Loretta Young as Theodora.